-COA 2.3.3 State and Federal Permits.
-No new construction seaward of the CCCL will be allowed until the applicant for such construction has obtained all necessary permits and approvals from state or federal regulatory agencies.

-COA 2.3.4 Beach and Shoreline Regulations.
+- COA 2.3.3 Beach and Shoreline Regulations.
 Escambia County shall protect beach and shoreline systems.
-These regulating provisions shall be reviewed annually for the Comprehensive Plan Implementation Annual Report and updated as necessary to address concerns and issues including, but not limited to, the following:

-- a.
-"White Sand" regulations;

-- b.
-Shoreline protection zone;

-- c.
-CCCL-related regulations;

-- d.
-Dune replenishment, enhancement and re-vegetation programs; and

-- e.
-Wetland and environmentally sensitive area regulations.

-COA 2.3.5 Beach Nourishment Assistance.
-Escambia County shall continue its practice of cooperating with, and encouraging, the U.S. Army Corps of Engineers (ACOE) and the Florida Department of Environmental Protection (FDEP) to nourish public beaches using white sand made available by maintenance dredging of Pensacola Pass, the bays, bayous and/or sound, or other water bodies within or near Escambia County.

-COA 2.3.6 Beach Hardening Restrictions.
+These regulating provisions shall be reviewed annually for the Comprehensive Plan Implementation Annual Report and updated as necessary to address concerns and issues including, but not limited to, the following: - a.
+"White Sand" regulations; - b.
+Shoreline protection zone; - c.
+CCCL-related regulations; - d.
+Dune replenishment, enhancement and re-vegetation programs; and - e.
+Wetland and environmentally sensitive area regulations. - COA 2.3.4 Beach Nourishment Assistance.
+Escambia County shall continue its practice of cooperating with, and encouraging, the U.S. Army Corps of Engineers (ACOE) and the Florida Department of Environmental Protection (FDEP) to nourish public beaches using white sand made available by maintenance dredging of Pensacola Pass, the bays, bayous and/or sound, or other water bodies within or near Escambia County. - COA 2.3.5 Beach Hardening Restrictions.
 No hardening (seawalls, break waters, revetments, etc.) of gulf beaches shall be allowed unless such hardening has been determined to have an overriding public purpose.
-Such determination, by necessity, will be made cooperatively between all regulatory agencies having authority over the gulf beaches.

-COA 2.3.7 State and Federal Funds.
-Through the LMS, Escambia County shall jointly seek state or federal funding, for the development and establishment of a "Dune Restoration and Protection Program" that will be applicable to all County-owned shoreline areas.

-COA 2.3.8 Conservation and Recreation Future Land Use.
+Such determination, by necessity, will be made cooperatively between all regulatory agencies having authority over the gulf beaches. - COA 2.3.6 State and Federal Funds.
+Through the LMS, Escambia County shall jointly seek state or federal funding, for the development and establishment of a "Dune Restoration and Protection Program" that will be applicable to all Countyowned shoreline areas. - COA 2.3.7 Conservation and Recreation Future Land Use.
 Escambia County shall implement provisions applicable to the designated Recreation (REC) and Conservation (CON) future land use areas on Santa Rosa Island and Perdido Key that provide for public use and recreation while maintaining the important natural features, functions, and habitats of the areas.
-The provisions shall minimize the impacts of development on sensitive natural systems and will include:
+The provisions shall minimize the impacts of development on sensitive natural systems and will include: - a.
+Prevention of motor vehicle traffic on beaches and dune areas, excluding publicly authorized vehicles;

-46 incl

-- a.
-Prevention of motor vehicle traffic on beaches and dune areas, excluding publicly authorized vehicles; - b.
-Prevention of destruction of native vegetation from beach pedestrian traffic by providing boardwalks and dune walkover structures; - c.
+- b.
+Prevention of destruction of native vegetation from beach pedestrian traffic by providing boardwalks and dune walkover structures: - c.
 Improvement of parking at high-use beach sites; - d.
 Placement of secure bicycle racks at beach sites to encourage bicycle transportation; - e.
 The preparation and implementation of techniques needed to protect established or identified nesting bird colonies, including restrictions on public access to such nesting areas; and - f.
 Limitations on public access or the provision of alternate routes in environmentally sensitive beach dune areas (i.e., dunes undergoing restabilization).